bpftrace/bpftrace/docs/stdlib.md

 Additionally, boolean args accept the following false values: `0`, `false` e.g. `--hello=false`.
 If the arg is not set on the command line, the default value is used.

+You can use `--help` to see all amed arguments/options.

 ```
 # bpftrace -e 'BEGIN { print((getopt("aa", 10), getopt("bb", "hello"), getopt("cc"), getopt("dd", false))); }' -- --cc --bb=bye